-Good schooling is frequently upheld as decisive in life, but empirical evidence remains quite divided and ambiguous when it comes to answers about what makes a school a 'good' one or about what people value in education.
-Although parents making school choices seem well aware of their personal preferences and go to great lengths to secure a place for their children at their preferred schools, social scientists have had mixed success in eliciting any general conclusions about these preferences.
+Good schooling is frequently upheld as decisive in life, but empirical evidence remains quite ambiguous when it comes to answers about what makes a school 'good', and about what it is that people really value in education.
+Parents making school choices seem well aware of their preferences, and go to great lengths to secure places for their children at their preferred schools.
+However, social scientists have had mixed success in eliciting any general conclusions about these preferences.

-Researchers in education and the sociology of education have regularly used survey responses to learn about preferences for schools (e.g. Coldron and Boulton, 1991; Flatley et al., 2001; and Schneider and Buckley, 2002).
-The evidence from this field suggests that, although parents rank academic outcomes highly among the reasons for choosing a school, there are many other factors that play an important role, such as distance from home, school composition and the child's potential wellbeing at school.
-More recently, actual choices regarding schools and teachers expressed by parents have been used as an alternative way to uncover parental preferences for school attributes.
-For example, Hastings et al. (2005) use parents' ranking of preferences in the US Mecklenburg County school choice program in North Carolina to document the value of schools close to home and of schools with high average test scores.
-In contrast, Jacob and Lefgren (2007) use parental requests for specific teachers to show that parents strongly prefer primary school teachers who are good at promoting student satisfaction, while they place relatively less value on a teacher's ability to raise standardised test scores.
+Researchers in education have regularly used survey responses to learn about preferences for schools (e.g. Coldron and Boulton, 1991; Flatley et al., 2001; and Schneider and Buckley, 2002).
+The evidence from this field is that parents rank academic outcomes highly among the reasons for choosing a school, but other factors play an important role, such as distance from home, school composition, safety and well being.
+More recently, parents' actual choices of schools and teachers have been used as an alternative way to uncover preferences for school attributes (e.g. Hastings et al., 2005; and Jacob and Lefgren, 2007).

-These works aside, by far the vast majority of research in the field has looked for evidence of the value of schools in the capitalisation of their benefits into housing prices - i.e. the 'hedonic' valuation method.
-This wide ranging international literature has shown that the demand for school quality is at least partly revealed in housing prices whenever school places are assigned to neighbouring homes.
-Gibbons and Machin (2008) provide a summary of recent evidence, suggesting a consensus estimate of around 3-4% house price premium for one standard deviation increase in school average test scores.
+Apart from these examples, the vast majority of research in the field has looked for evidence of the value of schools in the capitalisation of their benefits into housing prices - i.e. using the hedonic valuation method.
+This wide-ranging international literature has shown that the demand for school quality is at least partly revealed in housing prices whenever school places are assigned to neighbouring homes.
+Gibbons and Machin (2008), Black and Machin (2010), Nguyen-Hoang and Yinger (2011) and Machin (2011) provide summaries of recent evidence, all suggesting a consensus estimate of around 3-4% house price premium for one standard deviation increase in school average test scores.
 Bayer et al. (2007) offer a structural modification based on discrete housing choices that provides a correction to the standard hedonic framework when preferences are heterogeneous, and come to similar conclusions.

-A limitation of this line of work is that - with only a few exceptions - it is confined to showing that prices tend to be related to headline school performance measures based on school average test scores.
-But better school average test scores could occur through improvements in school intake or through faster pupil progress within schools - potentially driven by teaching quality or resources.
-Existing studies rarely differentiate between these channels of influence.
-In fact, one possibility is that parents pay for school output or value-added because it represents what they expect their children to gain academically.
-A second possibility is that parents pay for good peers and favourable school composition - which are school inputs - irrespective of the likely contribution that these factors make to their own child's achievements1.
+A limitation of this line of work is that - with only a few exceptions - it is confined to showing that prices follow headline school performance measures based on school average test scores.

+However, better school test scores could occur through improvements in school intake or through faster pupil progress - potentially driven by teaching quality, school resources, peer effects and school "effectiveness" generally.
+One possibility is that parents pay for school output or value-added because it represents what they expect their children to gain academically.
+A second possibility is that parents pay for good peers and favourable school composition - which are school inputs - irrespective of the likely contribution that these factors make to their own child's achievements.
 While the first perspective is interesting from a policy point of view because it puts a price on interventions that raise academic standards, the second one is relevant because of its implications for school segregation (e.g. Epple and Romano, 2000).
+Clearly then it matters which of these drivers is important in determining house prices.